 6.2.6.
-Pre-Development Site Grading
+Pre-Subdivision Site Grading

-(A) Pre-Development Site Grading Allowed.
-Pre-development site grading may occur after issuance of a construction permit by the ECM Administrator in accordance with this Section and the requirements of the ECM.
-Approval and issuance of the construction permit and ESQCP for pre-development site grading does not guarantee or create a right, or right of expectation that the BoCC will approve the final plat for the subject property.
+(A) Pre-Subdivision Site Grading Allowed.
+Pre-subdivision site grading may occur after issuance of a construction permit by the ECM Administrator in accordance with this Section and the requirements of the ECM.
+Approval and issuance of the construction permit and ESQCP for pre-subdivision site grading does not guarantee or create a right, or right of expectation that the BoCC will approve the preliminary plan or final plat for the subject property.
+Approval of pre-subdivision site grading does not guarantee that additional grading will not be required based on final grading plans and construction drawing approvals.

-(B) Pre-Development Site Grading Requirements.
-A construction permit for pre-development site grading will only be issued if the following requirements are met, in addition to those required in the ECM:
+(B) Pre-Subdivision Site Grading Requirements.
+A construction permit for pre-subdivision site grading will only be issued if the following requirements are met, in addition to the requirements in the ECM:

-(1) BoCC Approved Issuance.
-The BoCC shall approve the preliminary plan for the subject property and authorize the ECM Administrator to issue a construction permit for pre-development site grading, pproval shall include authorization for the ECM Administrator to accept the construction sureties required by the ECM.
+(1) PCD Director and ECM Administrator Approval Required.
+Issuance of a construction permit for pre-subdivision site grading requires prior approval of the PCD Director and ECM Administrator of the pre-subdivision site grading plan.
+Approval of the pre-subdivision site grading plan shall include authorization for the ECM Administrator to accept the construction surety required by the ECM.
+Any request for approval of pre-subdivision site grading which includes the installation of wet utilities shall require prior approval by the BoCC.

 (2) Grading to Conform to this Code and ECM.
-Pre-development site grading shall conform to the grading and erosion and sediment control requirements of this Code and the ECM, except as specifically modified by this Section.
+Pre-subdivision site grading shall conform to the grading and erosion and sediment control requirements of this Code and the ECM, except as specifically modified by this Section.

 (3) ESQCP Required Prior to Issuance of a Construction Permit.
-The ECM Administrator shall issue an ESQCP in accordance with the requirements of the ECM prior to the issuance of a construction permit for pre-development site grading.
-A construction permit for pre-development site grading shall meet all requirements of the ECM for issuance of an ESQCP.
+The ECM Administrator shall issue an ESQCP in accordance with the requirements of the ECM prior to the issuance of a construction permit for pre-subdivision site grading.
+A construction permit for pre-subdivision site grading shall meet all requirements of the ECM.

-(4) Where Drainage Structures Required.
-Detailed engineering information meeting the requirements of the ECM will be required when drainage structures or facilities are required to be constructed as part of the pre-development site grading.
-All information required in a final drainage report for these facilities shall be provided to the ECM Administrator and approved before the issuance of a construction permit will be authorized.
-In addition, construction documents for all drainage facilities or structures to be constructed as part of the proposal for pre-development site grading shall be provided for review and approval.
-The construction permit application shall demonstrate to the satisfaction of the ECM Administrator that no impact will occur to any drainageway, including property downstream of the activity.
+(4) Required Drainage Report and Construction Drawings.
+Detailed engineering information meeting the requirements of the ECM will be required when stormwater facilities are required to be constructed as part of the pre-subdivision site grading.
+A drainage report meeting the requirements of the ECM for a final drainage report shall be provided to the ECM Administrator and shall be approved prior to issuance of a construction permit.
+Approval of construction documents for all stormwater facilities to be constructed as part of the pre-subdivision site grading shall be obtained concurrent with approval of the drainage report.
+The construction documents shall demonstrate to the satisfaction of the ECM Administrator that no adverse impact will occur to any offsite property or drainageway, including property downstream of the activity.

 (5) Acknowledgement Form Required.
-A Pre-Development Site Grading Acknowledgment Form shall be completed and submitted with the construction permit application.
-The Pre-Development Site Grading Acknowledgment Form acknowledges that signatory will proceed to perform grading under the construction permit and ESQCP at signatory's sole risk.
+A Pre-Subdivision Site Grading Acknowledgment and Right of Access Form shall be completed and submitted with the construction permit application.
+The Pre-Subdivision Site Grading Acknowledgment Form acknowledges that owner signatory will proceed to perform grading under the construction permit and ESQCP at owner signatory's sole risk.
+The construction permit shall be personal to the property owner and shall not run with the land.
+Any change in property ownership prior to stabilization of the site requires the new owner to execute their own Pre-Subdivision Site Grading Acknowledgement and Right of Access Form, obtain a separate Construction Permit, and receive approval of an updated Financial Assurance Estimate and provide the associated surety.